Best Low Interest Credit Cards Canada 2020

 Should I get a low interest credit card?

 If you can’t always pay off the full balance on your credit card or if you have credit card debt, a low interest credit card can save you a lot of money in unnecessary interest charges.
+Don’t get fooled by enticing credit card rewards because if you can’t pay off your monthly balances, those rewards will cost you.
 Credit card interest compounds and accumulates quickly, so the more you’re charged the longer it’ll take you to pay off the debt.
 By transferring your balance to a low interest credit card, or just using one right from the start, you can save both in interest costs and potentially in the full length of time it might take you to pay off your credit card debt.

 When is the best time to use a low interest credit card?